mozeryansky/penguin-integration/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Penguin Integration allows you to easily add Penguin buttons to your site so you can start accepting Apple Pay today.

 == Description ==

 Penguin Integration allows you to easily add Penguin buttons to your site so you can start accepting Apple Pay today.